drvinceknight/gt/README.md

 uv run python build.py
 ```

 HTML is written directly to the repo root.
+Internal links are relative to
+each page, so the site works both at the root of a local preview and under
+`/gt/` on vknight.org.
 To preview locally:

 ```
 uv run python -m http.server
 ```

 Then open `http://localhost:8000/` in a browser.

+The one exception is `404.html`: GitHub Pages serves it at whatever path was
+requested, so its depth is unknown and its links have to be absolute.
+They are
+built from the `SITE_ROOT` constant in `build.py`, which is the only place the
+mount point is named.

 ## Deployment